-Next the route took me along the West Highland way, a long distance walking route.
+The road didn't last though.
+Soon I found myself cycling along the West Highland way, a long distance walking route.
 This close to the start, the route was mobbed with walkers.
 Lines of heavily laden people wearing brightly coloured plastic macs passed in the opposite direction as I cycled along, saying “thanks”, “thank you”, “cheers” as people waved, nodded or stepped to the side to let me past.
 All these people were lovely, smiling and chatty.
 I stopped to speak to a few at gates, or rocky sections or just when people started speaking.

 Then as the rain started, I headed up a hill to a small swing gate in a wall with an overhanging tree.
 There were some people standing around it trying to stay out of the rain while they put on assorted jackets.
 One woman was standing right in the gate.

 “Hi!”
 I said as I climbed off of my bike and stood at the gate.
 There was no response, the woman just looked at me as she dug around inside her rucksack.